 The above list is just a snapshot of towns to find new homes in Northern VA.
 There are all kinds of new projects going on in other towns.

-If you are thinking of an area you do not see reach out to me.
+If you want to research an area you do not see reach out to me.
 I will add it to the guide and answer any questions you have.

 In a seller’s market, there is more demand for homes and an excess of buyers.
 Oftentimes, there will be more new homes for sale during these times of high demand for housing.

 If you want to see all the new construction currently for sale in Northern VA, you can use the map below.
 All the listings are active on the market.

 Find the markers for more info on a listing.
 Zoom in and see different new construction homes.